Aduzona/Cloud-Native-Pytest-Tips-December-2022/README.md

   * Azure

 We will take the installation steps and expand them to other environments.
-Make new environment.
+Make new build system.
 We start with github actions.
 You can take a look at some example of deploy process

 * click Actions button.
 * click Pylint under continuous Integration.
 * click configure, start commit and commit.

-## Build
 There are 2 steps in this `build.yml` install step and lint step.
 In codespaces or your favourite environment.
 * Enter the github workflow `cd .github/workflows`